top of page

 Current Funded Projects:

-* DIGINEQ: Digital Time Use, Adolescent Well-Being and Social Inequalities (2024-2029)
+* DIGINEQ: Digital Time Use, Adolescent Well-Being and Social Inequalities (2024-2029).
+PI: Pablo Gracia; Funder: European Research Council, Consolidator Grant Award; Grant: €2,000,000. â€‹

-PI: Marco Hubert; TCD Partner Leader: Pablo Gracia; Funder: European Commission, Horizon 2020 / -SC6- TRANSFORMATIONS-07-2019-RIA; Grant: € 3.5 million (total); €226,000 (Trinity College Dublin).
+* DIGYMATEX: Establishing A Comprehensive Understanding and Taxonomy of Children's Digital Maturity (2020-2025). â€‹PI: Marco Hubert; TCD Partner Leader: Pablo Gracia; Funder: European Commission, Horizon 2020 / -SC6- TRANSFORMATIONS-07-2019-RIA; Grant: € 3.5 million (total); €226,000 (team). â€‹

-Recent Funded Projects:
+Recent Selected Funded Projects:

+* Social Inequalities in Child Time Use and Development in Ireland: A Mixed-Methods Longitudinal Approach (2020-2023).
 PI: Melissa Bohnert (PhD researcher awardee); Senior PI & Supervisor: Pablo Gracia; Funder: Government of Ireland Postgraduate Scholarship; Irish Research Council; Grant: €72,000.

-PI: Cadhla McDonnell (post-doctoral researcher awardee); Senior PI & Mentor: Pablo Gracia; Funder: Irish Research Council, European Commission; Marie Skłodowska-Curie Actions, IRC COFUND (CAROLINE); Grant: €220,000.
+* Researching and Promoting Positive Adult and Child Mental Health and Wellbeing in Lone-Parent Families (2019-2023).
+PI: Cadhla McDonnell (post-doctoral researcher awardee); Senior PI & Mentor: Pablo Gracia; Funder: Irish Research Council, European Commission; Marie SkÅ‚odowska-Curie Actions, IRC COFUND (CAROLINE); Grant: €220,000.

-* Social Inequalities, Children’s Activities and Child Development: A Longitudinal Approach (2018-2023)
+* Social Inequalities, Children’s Activities and Child Development: A Longitudinal Approach (2018-2023).

 PI: Pablo Gracia; Funder: Provost Project Award, Trinity College Dublin; Grant: €104,000.